 - appreciate the need to perform safely and to stop and ask for advice if not sure

-- feel obliged to report unsafe acts to prevent an accident.
+- report unsafe acts to prevent an accident.

-The method of assessment will be by multiple-choice questions at the end of the course as well as being expected to be interactive during the course.
+Assessment will be by multiple-choice question paper at the end of the course.
+Delegates are also expected to actively participate during the course.

-Upon successful completion of this course, a natural progression would be the Site Supervisors Safety Training Scheme (SSSTS) course.
+A natural progression from this course would be to attend the Site Supervision Safety Training Scheme (SSSTS) or a Supervisor Specialist Skills course.

 Existing site managers, agents, surveyors and persons holding positions of managerial control should attend the Site Management Safety Training Scheme (SMSTS) course.